isabella232/sfcc-helpcenter/content/md/find-data/where-groups.md

 In Akeneo PIM, Groups are used to bind some products together.

 :::warning
-As of now, Product Groups are not supported nor exported as is with the Akeneo connector.
+As of now, Product Groups are not supported nor exported as is with Akeneo Connector for SFCC.
 :::